It’s exciting that live and in-person events are being planned again! Check out these four trends in plant décor to consider for your next live event.

 2. Plants and hedging

 Plants and hedging create organic screening within your space.
 This type of screening is more important than ever because it’s a decorative way to provide social distancing.
-Popular examples of these types are screening are: real and artificial and can be designed in many different custom heights and widths.
+Hedges can be both real and artificial and can be designed in many different custom heights and widths.

-You can also arrange ficus trees to create walkways within a large space to create flow and/or to keep people apart.
+You can also arrange various live trees such as ficus to create walkways within a large space to create flow and/or to keep people apart.

 3. Plant clusters and vignettes

 Plant clusters and vignettes are very popular right now.
-They make much more of a statement than a single plant.
+Rightfully so as they create a much larger impact than a standalone plant.
 Professionals can combine a number of different plants such as one tall bird of paradise, two short palm trees, and smaller ground cover plants like ferns.